 The sample above shows what blanket stitch looks like worked around an applique piece, used as a way to replace fill stitches within your embroidery.
 Regardless of how you are using the blanket stitch, however, the look of the basic version is essentially the same.

 Blanket stitch combines well with itself or other stitches.
-Try stitching two rows of blanket stitch so that the vertical lines are facing each other and nest within the spaces of the opposite row.
+Try stitching two rows of blanket stitches so that the vertical lines are facing each other and nest within the spaces of the opposite row.
 This is referred to as double blanket stitch.